-Acute kidney injury is the loss of kidney function over a short period of time (less than 48 hours).
-The reasons for the decrement in function could be from a reduction in blood flow to the kidney, an abnormality sustained within the kidney or an obstruction within the urinary tract.
+Acute Kidney Injury is the loss of kidney function over a short period of time (less than 48 hours).
+The decrease in function could be a result of reduction in blood flow to the kidney, an abnormality sustained within the kidney, or an obstruction within the urinary tract.
+Symptoms include fatigue, fluid retention, loss of appetite, nausea and vomiting.
+However, often times the patient does not experience symptoms, which can make it difficult to detect Acute Kidney Injury.
+For this reason, routine blood tests often include the blood test (creatinine) that tests for kidney injury.